CellProfiler/CellProfiler-Analyst/docs/source/9_scatter_plot.rst

 ================

 Launch **Scatter Plot** from the main CPA interface by clicking the button in the toolbar.
-This tool will allow you create scatter plots from the numeric columns in your tables.
+This tool will allow you to create scatter plots from the numeric columns in your tables.

 .. figure:: static/09_01.jpg
 	:align: center